 In Garland, however, the average commute to work is quite long.
 On average, people spend 32.18 minutes each day getting to work, which is significantly higher than the national average.

-The overall education level of Garland is somewhat higher than in the average US city of 21.84%: 25.43% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Garland who are college-educated is somewhat higher than the average US community of 21.84%: 25.43% of adults in Garland have at least a bachelor's degree.

 The per capita income in Garland in 2022 was $31,917, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $127,668 for a family of four.
 However, Garland contains both very wealthy and poor people as well.